Port Chalmers: Governance

-Until 1853 public works were undertaken by the Governor of New Zealand and from thereafter by the Provincial Government, but little was spent on local development.
-In 1855 the town obtained a directly elected representative on the Provincial Government when the council was restructured into eight electable districts of which the town was one.
-The town obtained its first directly elected local governance when a nine member Town Board was formed in 1860 following the passing of the Port Chalmers and Invercargill Town Board ordinance in 1859.
+Until 1853, public works were undertaken by the Governor of New Zealand and from thereafter by the Provincial Government, but little was spent on local development.
+In 1855, the town obtained a directly elected representative on the Provincial Government when the council was restructured into eight electable districts of which the town was one.
+The town obtained its first directly elected local governance when a nine member Town Board was formed in 1860, following the passing of the Port Chalmers and Invercargill Town Board ordinance in 1859.

-On 9 April 1866 the town became a municipality and then a borough in 1884.
+On 9 April 1866, the town became a municipality and then a borough in 1884.
 The first mayor of the borough was Daniel Rolfe.
-By 1905 the borough was divided into four wards—High, East, Middle and South.
+By 1905, the borough was divided into four wards—High, East, Middle and South.

+David Alexander De Maus (1847–1925) was mayor four times between 1899 and 1913.
+He operated a photography business in Port Chalmers and was known for his maritime photographs.
+In 1893, he was the first person in New Zealand to be prosecuted for selling an indecent photo (of a woman).
+It was possibly a reprint of a French academic study for artists that was legal in France.

-Sir John Thorn (1911–2008) was mayor of Port Chalmers from 1956 for 33 years consecutive years until the borough of Port Chalmers and the whole surrounding district was dissolved and amalgamated into enlarged City of Dunedin in 1989.
+Sir John Thorn (1911–2008) was mayor of Port Chalmers from 1956 for 33 consecutive years, until the borough of Port Chalmers and the whole surrounding district was dissolved and amalgamated into the enlarged City of Dunedin in 1989.
 His service made him the longest serving mayor of New Zealand (as of 2016).

-Today Port Chalmers elects councillors to the Dunedin City Council as part of the Waikouaiti-Chalmers Ward, and is served by a local Community Board, the Chalmers Community Board.
+Today, Port Chalmers elects councillors to the Dunedin City Council, as part of the Waikouaiti-Chalmers Ward and is served by a local Community Board, the Chalmers Community Board.

-List of mayors

 Between 1878 and 1989, Port Chalmers had 23 mayors.
 The following is a complete list: